 - Submit myDRS New Student Application, and upload documentation of a disability to DRS

 - Submit a DRS Housing & Dietary Accommodation Request.
 (You will need your UW Net ID)

 - DRS will review your application and request for accommodation and make contact to engage you in the interactive process.

-- Once an housing accommodation is determined, DRS partners with University Housing & Dining Staff to assign students based on availability and specific needs.
+- Once an housing accommodation is determined, DRS partners with University Housing & Food Services Staff to assign students based on availability and specific needs.

 - Students will be notified of their housing assignments per UW Housing Important Dates.

 The process for Medical Related Dietary Requests (MRDR) accommodations are done in partnership with UW Housing & Food Services (HFS).
 Once a student has completed the steps outlined above: